CLI

 Provide either --manifest, or both --personal and --shared.

-node mcp-server.mjs --manifest playground/manifest.jsonThe server speaks MCP over stdin/stdout.
+node mcp-server.mjs --manifest apps/playground/manifest.jsonThe server speaks MCP over stdin/stdout.
 See MCP tools for the tools it exposes and Connect an agent for wiring it into a client.

 ingest.mjs